 Patients readmitted to hospital within a month of discharge cost the NHS £2.2billion a year, which is why this project is so important

 There has been interest in the NHS in applying LACE in English hospitals but its reliability cannot be guaranteed when used with different groups of patients to the one it was developed for.

-The PARR-30 algorithm has been developed using English NHS information – a 10 per cent sample of all NHS hospital admissions in England over one year.
+The PARR-30 algorithm was developed using English NHS information – a 10 per cent sample of all NHS hospital admissions in England over one year.
 Like LACE, it uses a small number of variables to allow risk scores to be calculated quickly and simply.

-We have intentionally selected variables that we believe will easily translate to information available from patients’ notes or from the patients themselves.
+We intentionally selected variables that we believed would easily translate to information available from patients’ notes or from the patients themselves.
 We also explored the estimated costs of readmission to commissioners.